Last time I shared the four phase process being followed as I get this sailboat journey underway:

 Nike took a neglected 1992 Reinke Super 10 (37’) that cost $8k in Panama investing another $25k to make it bluewater ready – check out her videos at WhiteSpotPirates.
 Dan and Kika did a similar task taking 1972 Pearson 36’ and fitted her to meet their style which is fully documented at Sailing Uma.
 Drake has a Westsail 42’ that without any repairs could be in the $50-70k range (see Yachtworld for indicative pricing of boats).

 Each of these examples solidified my personal belief to purchase a sailboat I can sail today without a several year process to make her seaworthy.
-The boat I purchase may not be ready for circumnavigation at the time of purchase, but I will not be dock bound or “on the hard” for several years to get ready.
+The boat I purchased may not be ready for circumnavigation at the time of purchase, but I will not be dock bound or “on the hard” for several years to get ready.
 I am quite comfortable doing smaller projects (will be documented in this blog) as I journey to get ready.
 Sailing to build skills and reward myself with time on the water each step is an objective I had from the start.
 So yes, a bit of immediate gratification tends to keep me motivated.

 In the end, deciding on a boat is not so formulaic.
 Get out there.
 Investigate.
 See which ones you like or do not like.
 But be careful to not focus too much on the “floor plan” and creature comforts.
 There are technical considerations to take into account as well.